-- 1. Includes the feedback received to the consultation for the 2022B programme, along with the advertised drawings for the proposals. - 2.
-Summary of the petitions received against the consulted 2022B programme proposals for Charndon Close, Lyndhurst Road and Barry Place. - 3.
-Includes the officer recommendations for the 2023A programme, along with the drawings for the proposals.
+- 1. Feedback received to the statutory consultation for the 2023A programme, and the advertised drawings for those proposals - 2.
+Summary of the petition received against the consulted 2023A programme proposal for Ashby Court. - 3.
+Summary of new requests for potential inclusion in the 2023B programme